vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 # Upgrade the vSphere Integrated Containers Appliance #

 If you deployed a 1.1.x version of the vSphere Integrated Containers appliance, you can upgrade your existing installation to 1.2.x.

-To upgrade an instance of vSphere Integrated Containers Registry 0.5 (Harbor) that you deployed with vSphere Integrated Containers 1.0, see [Upgrade vSphere Integrated Containers Registry 0.5 to 1.2.x](upgrade_registry.md).
+You can also upgrade a 1.2.x appliance to a later 1.2.y update release.

 **Prerequisites**

-- You have an existing vSphere Integrated Containers 1.1.x appliance that you deployed by using the official OVA installer.
+- You have an existing vSphere Integrated Containers appliance that you deployed by using the OVA installer.
 - Back up the previous appliance by using your usual backup tools.
 - Deploy the new version of the vSphere Integrated Containers appliance to a location in which it can access the VMDK files of the previous appliance.
 For information about using the OVA installer, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).